Short Answer (quick read):

 In short, modern VPS are suitable for all users for whom a reliable trio of performance, security and scalability is equally important.
 In addition, the limiting and expensive disadvantages of the physical server are eliminated.

-As you can see, a VPS has no real disadvantages in practice, but only advantages.
-However, you must of course deal with a good web hosting provider that allows as few customers as possible to share the same VPS server (absolutely NO overselling!), a company with always updated top infrastructure, very experienced admins and support engineers.
-We have been with the company Linux Hosts Inc. for years. (see the start of this post) with our VPS hosting and we are still very satisfied with their services.
+We hope that your question “is VPS a good idea” has been answered and that it makes the choice easier to you.
+As you have been able to see, a VPS has no real disadvantages in practice, but only advantages.
+However, you must of course deal with a good web hosting provider that allows as few customers as possible to share the same vServer (absolutely NO overselling!), a company with always updated top infrastructure, very experienced admins and support engineers.
+We have been with the company Linux Hosts Inc. for years. (see the start of this post) with our hosting and we are still very satisfied with their services.
 Try them out and good luck with your VPS!